 All writers published, in an issue or online, will be modestly compensated (upon completion of final draft).
 Book reviewers will also be provided with a review copy of whatever book they are reviewing.

 Besides book reviews, we publish works of cultural criticism, art criticism, movie reviews, “literary” or new journalism, and engaging essays that are equal parts first-person narrative and third-person cultural analysis.
-We’ll figure out if the accepted pitch is better suited for an issue or our online journal, but typically the online journal emphasizes reviews, while issues prioritize journalism and essays and have a more explicit Midwestern focus.

 *Please note that payment is contingent upon approval of the first round of edits.
 If we kill a piece after multiple rounds of edits we will pay a 50% fee of the originally agreed payment.
 Having a pitch accepted does not guarantee publication.